jtdevs/ros_talon/README.md

 Both nodes will publish the ros_talon/current_position (std_msgs/Float32) and ros_talon/status (ros_talon/Status) topics.
 Both nodes will also provide two services: find_center and set_PID. find_center receives no input and provides no output.
 It finds the center using the signals from a mechanical encoder located in the motor output ring.
 The same mechanism is used to prevent the motor to go beyond +-450 degrees.
 The set_PID service receives three float32 inputs (Kp, Ki and Kd).
 These are the values used for the internal PID loop to keep the given position in Servo mode.

+## ArbID construction

+Analyzing the construction of the ArbID's used on CTRE's Phoenix library to be able to understand/port code from Phoenix, and also write some on my own, I've found the following:

+* Bits  0-5  correspond  to  the  device  number,  in  the  range  from  (int)0  to (int)62.
+The device number (int)63 is reserved for general addressing on the ENABLE Frame.

+* Bits 6-16 correspond to a code that will identify what kind of data is being sent/received (STATUS_XX or similar on talon.h).

+* Bits 17-29 correspond to the device ID.
+This is equal to 2 for the TalonSRX device.

+* Bits 30-32 are wasted, as ArbID’s are only 29 bits long, but the nearest data type is 32 bits long (UInt32).

+* Don’t really know why, but the bit 19 is included by both, the device type id and the control/status id.
+Also present on the ENABLE Frame.

 # Known issues

 socketcan_bridge doesn't handle error, so communication completely breaks when an error occurs.
 This has been observed only when first running the node. socketcan_bridge will crash at least three times before becoming stable.
 Once it becomes stable no crash has been noted.
 This is an open issue on ros_canopen develpment.
 For more information see: